RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 </figure>

 ## Pros and Cons
 Why should you use and build Ruan Mei?
 Should you pull for Ruan Mei over other units?
-While she is admittedly a luxury pick for most people as a limited 5-star character, she still provides a lot of utility as a strong support character, especially with her All-Type RES PEN, full-team buffs, and the fact that she's SP positive.
+While she is admittedly a luxury pick for most people as a limited 5-star character, she still provides a lot of utility as a strong support character, especially with her All-Type RES PEN, full-team buffs, and the fact that she's SP positive(1).
 Ruan Mei certainly lives up to the daunting title of the first limited Harmony character, but again, she's not a must pull if you don't care about her.
 If you don't care about Ruan Mei, though, why are you reading this?
+{ .annotate }

+1. SP positive, or **skill point positive**, refers to when a character generates more skill points than uses them.
+Ruan Mei is considered SP positive because her skill, which uses one skill point, lasts for three turns.
+This means that two out of three of her turns will be basic attacks, generating a net positive amount of skill points for her team.

 <div class="grid" markdown>